lumi-openlcoud/opencloud-docs/zh/development/en-cloud-development.md

 ### **Authentication server**

-**Clear text mode**
+**Plain Text mode**

-In clear text mode, the server authentication method is very simple.
+In plain text mode, the server authentication method is very simple.
 After the developer saves the server configuration, the AIOT server sends a POST request to the server address (URL) as configured by the developer.
 The request will carry an "echostr" parameter(JSON format) that consists of a random string.
 If the third-party server receives the request, please return the "echostr" parameter without any changes to ensure authentication to the server is successful; otherwise, the authentication fails.

 Format for sending messages: